Horton self-similarity of Kingman's coalescent tree: Statement of results

 \section{Statement of results}

-The main result of this paper is Horton self-similarity for the combinatorial tree $\textsc{shape}\left(T^{(N)}_{\rm K}\right)$ of the Kingman's $N$-coalescent process, as $N$ goes to infinity.
-Specifically, let $N_k$ denote the number of branches of Horton-Strahler order $k$ in the tree $T^{(N)}_{\rm K}$ that describes the $N$-coalescent.
-We show in Sect.~\ref{SHSODE}, Lemma~\ref{lem1} that for each $k$, $N_k/N$ converges in probability to the asymptotic Horton ratio
+The main result of this paper is root-Horton self-similarity for the combinatorial tree $\textsc{shape}\left(T^{(N)}_{\rm K}\right)$ of the Kingman's $N$-coalescent process, as $N$ goes to infinity.
+Specifically, let $N_k$ denote the number of branches of Horton-Strahler order $k$ in the tree $T^{(N)}_{\rm K}$ that describes Kingman $N$-coalescent.
+We show in Sect.~\ref{SHSODE}, Lemma~\ref{lem1} that for each $k\ge 1$, $N_k/N$ converges in probability to the asymptotic Horton ratio

-Moreover, these $\cN_k$ are finite, and can be expressed as
+Moreover, these $\cN_k$ are finite and can be expressed as

-where the sequence $g_k(x)$ solves the following system of ordinary differential equations:
+where the sequence $g_k(x)$ solves the following system of ordinary differential equations (ODEs):